As you grow older, some things just won't be the way they were. You’re going to have to come to terms with this.

 According to the doctor, these steps are normally performed manually in standard phacoemulsification, however, with the advent of the femtosecond laser, these steps can be aided through the use of laser energy instead.
 This allows for the wound opening and capsule opening to be done more precisely.

-Hopefully, these tips from a certified expert have helped you warm up to the idea that cataract surgery can be safe, effective and hugely beneficial in the long run.
+Hopefully, these tips from an ophthalmologist have helped you warm up to the idea that cataract surgery can be safe, effective and hugely beneficial in the long run.

 Ever wanted to ask a health question to a specific renowned specialist in Singapore?
 DxD Sessions are when these expert doctors answer all your questions, for free!

 - Davis G et al. The Evolution of Cataract Surgery.
 Mo Med.
 (2016)

 - Lawless M et al. Reviewing the visual benefits of femtosecond laser-assisted cataract surgery: Can we improve our outcomes?
 Indian J Ophthalmol.
 (2017)